 Say No To Caffeine

-Maybe there was an assignment due, or your teen wanted to enhance productivity, and they relished a cup of hot coffee.
-But, too much caffeine can interfere with sleep and mess up the cycle.
+Maybe an assignment was due, or your teen wanted to enhance productivity, and they relished a cup of hot coffee.
+But, too much caffeine can interfere with sleep and disrupt the cycle.
 Therefore, limit the consumption of caffeine.

-Finally, if nothing else works, it is time to consult a healthcare practitioner because there might be an underlying problem that could be causing sleep loss, such as sleepwalking, narcolepsy, frequent nightmares, sleep apnea, and more.
-So, if your teen is continuing to have sleep problems, now you know what to do.
+Finally, if nothing else works, it is time to consult a healthcare practitioner because there might be an underlying problem causing sleep loss, such as sleepwalking, narcolepsy, frequent nightmares, sleep apnea, and more.
+So, if your teen continues to have sleep problems, now you know what to do and the signs to look for in sleep deprivation in teenagers.